MaskingTechnology/jitar/documentation/docs/develop/application-structure.md

 * assets - contains all assets used by the domain and webui;
 * integrations - contains all integrations with external systems.

-For maintainability reasons its important to get the dependencies right.
+For maintainability reasons it's important to get the dependencies right.
 We use the following rules:

 * domain - depends on assets and integrations;
 * webui - depends on assets, domain and integrations.